 But some other areas are also worth visiting during this time of the year.

-Without further ado here is the list of five places in Sri Lanka you must see if you plan on visiting in April.
+Without further ado here is the list of five best places to visit in Sri Lanka in April.

 Yala National Park